godotengine/godot-docs/tutorials/animation/animation_tree.rst

 .. image:: img/animtree_emptyblendtree.webp

-In order for animations to play, a node has to be connected to to the output.
+In order for animations to play, a node has to be connected to the output.
 You can add nodes from the **Add Node..** menu or by right clicking an empty space:

 .. image:: img/animtree_blendnodes.webp